Academic Policies

 Dean’s Academic Hold – A student whose overall academic performance merits serious concern may receive a Dean’s Academic Hold; this hold indicates that a student must meet terms or conditions established by the Associate Dean of Students or by the dean’s designees; in acute situations—typically when a student faces suspension—a student who receives a Dean’s Academic Hold may also have registration for a future semester or semesters canceled.

-*Undergraduate students participating in the New York State Higher Education Opportunity Program (HEOP) or the New York State Collegiate Science & Technology Entry Program (CSTEP) should consult the Satisfactory Academic Progress policy for their completion rate.
+*Undergraduate students participating in the New York State Higher Education Opportunity Program (HEOP) or the New York State Collegiate Science and Technology Entry Program (CSTEP) should consult the Satisfactory Academic Progress policy for their completion rate.

 Official Warning